marcosalvalaggio/xeye/README.md

 # Introduction

-Xeye is a package for creating dataset for computer vision applications based on inferencial results of deep learning models.
+Xeye is a package designed for creating datasets for computer vision applications based on inferential results of deep learning models.
 The main reasons to use Xeye are:

-* Create a dataset using only a laptop and its integrated camera (or alternatively an external usb camera);
+* Create a dataset using only a laptop and its integrated camera (or alternatively an external USB camera);
 * Create a dataset already structured like the [mnist](https://www.tensorflow.org/datasets/catalog/mnist);
 * Create a dataset that can be used for building models with [Tensorflow](https://www.tensorflow.org/) or [Pytorch](https://pytorch.org/).

 ## Installation